-If you have ever needed to look for natural pain relief, you have probably heard about CBD and about how many are turning to it as an effective natural treatment.
+Have you ever needed to look for natural pain relief?
+You probably heard about CBD and about how many are turning to it.
 But do you know why it is gaining popularity?

 Our Endocannabinoid System